Softeq/query-utils/README.md

-# Serilog extention
+# Query Utils

-Extensions for IQueryable to perform Filter, Paging, Sorting operations
+Query Utils extensions for IQueryable to perform Paging, Filer, Sorting

 ## About